Blue in culture: Byzantine and Islamic

 Dark blue was widely used in the decoration of churches in the Byzantine Empire.
 In Byzantine art, Jesus and the Virgin Mary usually wore dark blue or purple.
-Blue was used as a background colour representing the sky in the magnificent mosaics which decorated Byzantine churches.
+Blue was used as a background color representing the sky in the magnificent mosaics which decorated Byzantine churches.

-In the Islamic world, blue was of secondary importance to green, believed to be the favourite colour of the Prophet Mohammed.
-At certain times in Moorish Spain and other parts of the Islamic world, blue was the colour worn by Christians and Jews, because only Muslims were allowed to wear white and green.
+In the Islamic world, blue was of secondary importance to green, believed to be the favourite color of the Prophet Mohammed.
+At certain times in Moorish Spain and other parts of the Islamic world, blue was the color worn by Christians and Jews, because only Muslims were allowed to wear white and green.
 Dark blue and turquoise decorative tiles were widely used to decorate the facades and interiors of mosques and palaces from Spain to Central Asia.
 Lapis lazuli pigment was also used to create the rich blues in Persian miniatures.